Pauloparakleto/jscangaceiro/README.md

 # jscangaceiro

-This is a small framework written javascript for a single page domain.
+This is a small framework written in javascript for a single page domain.

 ## Dev instalation